 - One teaspoon Cajun seasoning or any other seasoning, a store bought rub can also work well

 - One tablespoon ketchup ( it will produce the sugar as well as the umami to the marinade)

 Mix the butter, vinegar, and the salsa and then add the seasonings.
 If you use peppercorns, make sure that you crush them well.

 - 1/4 cup butter

 - 1/4 cup creole seasoning blend

 - 1/4 cup barbecue sauce

-For the marinade- Remember to balance the amount of salt, not use an injection marinade that clashes with the flavour of your rub, select ingredient that go well together as well as complement the inherent flavors of the meat.
+For the marinade- Remember to balance the amount of salt, not use an injection marinade that clashes with the flavor of your rub, select an ingredient that goes well together as well as complement the inherent characteristics of the meat.
 Go subtle and trust your palate.

 For the meat- Do not separate the flat and the point, cut off the extra fat and trim the brisket well, always inject the marinade with the grain, once cooked carve against the grain.

 Cooking a beef brisket takes time, skill and how it is prepared can make all the difference.
 With all the time and effort that goes in cooking it, it is a great disappointment if it turns out dry, leather-like.
 A beef brisket injection is your best bet.
 It doesn’t take time to prepare, can be administered a few hours or minutes before cooking and will give you competition good brisket.